2010–11 Australian region cyclone season: Seasonal summary

 During the middle of October, the Madden-Julian Oscillation (MJO) moved through the eastern Indian Ocean and left an area of enhanced atmospheric convection in its wake.
 This subsequently combined with an equatorial Rossby wave, which contributed to the formation of Tropical Low 01U to the southwest of Sumatra, Indonesia on 28 October 2010.
-Over the next couple of days, the system moved westwards before it recurved south-eastwards during October 30.
+Over the next couple of days, the system moved westwards before it recurved south-eastwards during 30 October.

 Systems

 Tropical Low Anggrek

 Tropical Low 01U was first noted by the BoM and BMKG during 28 October, while it was located to the southwest of Sumatra, Indonesia.
 Over the next day, the system moved slowly westwards, as atmospheric convection started to wrap into its consolidating low-level circulation centre, in an area of light to moderate vertical wind shear.
 The JTWC subsequently issued a tropical cyclone formation alert on the system during the following day, as the system turned southwards and interacted with a mid-level trough of low pressure.

 On 30 October, the JTWC began issuing advisories on the system, designating it as Tropical Cyclone 02S.
 The next day, TCWC Jakarta reported that the low had intensified into a category 1 tropical cyclone on the Australian scale, naming it "Anggrek".
 Later that day, as the system moved towards the southeast, it entered the BoM's area of responsibility as it further intensified into a category 2 tropical cyclone.
 Anggrek passed to the east of the Cocos (Keeling) Islands early on 2 November, with the system beginning a weakening trend soon afterwards.
 On 4 November, TCWC Perth issued the final advisory on the system as Anggrek weakened into a tropical low.
 The next day, the remnants of Anggrek entered the south-west Indian Ocean as a convective-less circulation center.

 Throughout the Cocos (Keeling) Islands, heavy rain and gusty winds were experienced as Cyclone Anggrek passed.
 Only minor damage was reported, with several trees and power lines brought down.
 No deaths were reported across the islands.
-In post-storm analysis, TCWC Perth declassified Anggrek as a tropical cyclone as gale-force winds never extended more than halfway around the system center.
+Operationally, Anggrek peaked as a minimal tropical cyclone, however, in TCWC Perth's post-season analysis, Anggrek was downgraded to a tropical low as gale-force winds never extended more than halfway around the system center.